harryrabin/bun-patchbay/README.md

 router will use to route top-level requests.
 Our only patchable in there right now is a `StaticAssetRouter`, a utility class that serves the assets inside a given directory (in this case `"./dist"`).
 Notice how we construct a new `StaticAssetRouter` anonymously, and it just lives in the array.
 This is how nearly all patchable components will be created.
 The first parameter we pass to the constructor is its route, `"/"`.
+This means

 The launch.ts file is what you'll use to run your app (`> bun launch.ts`).
 It sets globals and starts the Bun HTTP server.
 We encourage adding to it to customize your environment (making a database instance global, for example) – but